BLE-LTER/ble-handbook/handbook.md

 <a id="creator"></a>
 #### Creator

-Core Program packages only have one creator with only a surname "Beaufort Lagoon Ecosystems LTER, Core Program".
+Core Program packages only have one creator with the organization name "Beaufort Lagoon Ecosystems LTER, Core Program".
 See the entry in metabase with NameID "blecreator-core".
 This is in order to generate citations in this form:

 > Beaufort Lagoon Ecosystems LTER, Core Program.
 2019.
 Stable oxygen isotope ratios of water (H2O-d18O) from coastal river, lagoon, and open ocean sites along the Beaufort Sea, Alaska, 2019-ongoing.
 Environmental Data Initiative. https://doi.org/DOI_PLACE_HOLDER.
 Dataset accessed 12/04/2019.